-If you are just looking for a home business outside your working hours, you could try to find a virtual call centre job.
-In these jobs, you will take calls at your home, just as if you were working at a call centre.
+If you are just looking for a home business outside your working hours, you could try to find a virtual call center job.
+In these jobs, you will take calls at your home, just as if you were working at a call center.

 If you get a taste for the work you can set up your own business in the field.

-As an event organiser you need to be on top of everything from promoting the event and ensuring the people arrive, through to ensuring the logistics run smoothly and that the sponsors get value.
-However, it’s very simple to setup as a home business..
+As an event organizer, you need to be on top of everything from promoting the event and ensuring the people arrive, through to ensuring the logistics run smoothly and that the sponsors get value.
+However, it’s very simple to set up as a home business.
 You won’t even need a website, you can use platforms like Eventbrite for free if your guests won’t be charged.

 Done properly, the attendees and sponsors will leave the event feeling enthused and asking when the next one is.
-Be sure to keep both up to speed of future dates and maximise your content by posting and tagging on Twitter and other social media.
+Be sure to keep both up to the speed of future dates and maximize your content by posting and tagging on Twitter and other social media.